-- Public defence of the TFM.
-The committee assessing the TFM will comprise three members (one from the Department of Biology, one from IdiBGi and one from the Department of Medical Science).
-The student will have 15 minutes to set forth the work carried out and there will be 10 additional minutes for questions and answers.
+The student will have 15 minutes to outline the work and a further 10 minutes for questions and answers.
 The defence must be based on the explanation of the objectives, the techniques carried out and the discussion of results (whether positive or negative), placing them in the context of the laboratory where the work was carried out.
-The committee will assess the report and the defence performed by the student.
+The panel will evaluate the written report and the student’s oral defence.
 Each of the two scores will represent 35% of the final TFM mark.

-- Tutor’s report.
-The tutor will send a confidential report about the student’s breakthroughs during the work performed and rate the student.
+The tutor will send a confidential report to the coordinator on the breakthroughs made by the student while working on their thesis and will also rate the student.
 This mark will represent the remaining 30% of the TFM mark.